medmonds19/MaryEdmondsPortfolio/translation1.md

 What case, number, and gender is monstra? monstra is nominative, plural, neuter.

-What declension does the word dracōnēs belong to? dracones belongs to 2nd declension  **Does the second declension have any form ending in "-es"?**
+What declension does the word dracōnēs belong to? dracones belongs to 3rd declension .

-What case and number is eorum and to whom does it refer? eorum is genitive plural, referring to their brother **If it is plural, how can it refer to one brother?**
+What case and number is eorum and to whom does it refer? eorum is genitive plural, referring to deorum.

 What word is understood (not included) in the sentence: Sed frāter eōrum Ūranus, prīmus ipse rēx deōrum? the verb to be in the past tense, which would be ERAT.